r-fndv/mvPot/cran-comments.md

 Maintainer: 'Raphael de Fondeville <raphael.de-fondeville@epfl.ch>'

-Possibly mis-spelled words in DESCRIPTION:
+Possibly mis-spelled words in DESCRIPTION: extremal (10:14)
-Resnick (10:43)

-Explanation: Resnick is the last name of a professor (Sidney Resnick, Cornell University), who developed the model implemented.
+Explanation: This adjectif is commonly used in extreme value theory to describe any distribution/process/function with a heavy tail.

 ---